Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Proposed Method

-\textbf{Text Encoding:} Given the $L$ possible disease labels, each expressed as a textual prompt in the template of `a radiology image with [CLASS]', we tokenize them and pass them through the frozen text encoder of the foundation VLM.
+\textbf{Text encoding:} Given the $L$ possible disease labels, each expressed as a textual prompt in the template of `a radiology image with [CLASS]', we tokenize them and pass them through the frozen text encoder of the foundation VLM.
 We take the embedding of the end-of-text (EOT) token from the final layer of the text encoder, and project it using a learnable projection layer to align with the vision embedding space, producing $L$ text features $\{\mathbf{z}_l\}^L_{l=1}$.
-When the paired clinical report $r$ is available, we process it in the same manner as the label textual prompts.